 Wire Gauge Selection References by Wire Jewelry Style

 All of the following charts assume that you’re using round jewelry wire.
-Shaped wires, such as square and half-round wires, are used primarily in traditional wire wrapping.
-I don’t cover that style in this post.
+Shaped wires, such as square and half-round wires, are used primarily in traditional wire wrapping, as well as heady style wraps.
+I don’t cover the traditional wire wrapping style in this post.
 That said, shaped wires can add interest to any of the wirework styles that we did discuss today.

 If you’re curious about shaped wires, I suggest buying a small amount.
 And then just play with them.
 Personally, I don’t care for the look of traditional wire wrapping.
 And I’ve never felt particularly inclined to experiment with shaped wires.
 But perhaps I should experiment with some shaped wires.
 Who knows?
 Maybe shaped wires will add an entirely new twist to Door 44 Studios’ designs!